joshsbloom/QuantGenSandbox/projects/growthCurves/yeast_growth_analysis.md

 ### Step 4: Permutation Test

-Josh is concerned about:
-- Outliers
-- Non-normality
-- Unequal variances

-So he recommends performing a **permutation test**.
+Josh is concerned about whether the assumptions of a t.test are valid here, so he recommends performing a **permutation test**.

 - **Questions**: What assumptions does the permutation test make?
-Why might this
+What are the assumptions about a parametric t-test that Josh is concerned about?

 - Generate a **null distribution** of t-statistics by **permuting strain labels** 1000 times and calculating the t-statistic each time
     - Visualize where the observed t-statistic is compared to this empirical null distribution
-    - Calculate an **empirical p-value** based on the observed t-statistic
+    - Calculate an **p-value** based on comparing the observed t-statistic for the non-permuted data vs the empirical null distribution
-    - Visualize the results

 ---